elsdes3/cookiecutter-portfolio/README.md

 7. [License](#license)

 ## [About](#about)
-Create a minimal folder structure for a datascience project.
+Create a minimal folder structure for a data science project.

 ## [Requirements](#requirements)